 Medial Counselor, Jacob Kinyanjui

 Jacob grew up in the upcountry of Nakuru.
 Today he is married to Teresiah and they have one child.
-Jacob has been employed with CFA for 2 years and prays for his clients to stabilize in their family so that they can be self-reliant.
+Jacob joined the CARE for AIDS team in 2016 and prays for his clients to stabilize in their family so that they can be self-reliant.